These homemade tofu burgers are spiced up with fun and tasty quick sriracha pickles.

 Tofu burgers.
 The quintessential menu item offered to vegetarians at BBQ’s, restaurants, and cook-outs.
-It’s a nice gesture to give options, however from what I’ve seen, most places keep their tofu burgers in the back of the freezer next to the ice cream and the 5 pound bag of freezer burnt mixed vegetables.
+It’s a nice gesture to give options, however from what I’ve seen, sometimes those options are less than exciting and sometimes seem like an afterthought.

-This burger requires a two-step cooking process to ensure that everything is cooked through.
-Pan searing the patties adds a great crunch on the outside then they’re finished in the oven to cook through.
+This homemade tofu burger requires a two-step cooking process to ensure that everything is cooked through.
+Pan searing the patties adds a great crunch on the outside, then they’re finished in the oven to cook through.
 While the burgers are in the oven, we’re going to make quick pickles that really kick up the flavor and make these veggie burgers anything but an afterthought.

 FOR THE PATTIES